The Best Crypto Exchanges

 2. CoinSpot Exchange

-CoinSpot is another Australian-based crypto exchange launched in 2013.
-This platform is a common entry point for Australian traders because of its easy-to-use interface aimed to attract both novices and experienced traders alike.
+CoinSpot is another Australian cryptocurrency exchange launched in 2013.
+This platform is a common entry point for traders because of its easy-to-use interface aimed to attract both novices and experienced traders alike.

 The exchange supports a wide range of cryptos, from the most prominent ones like Bitcoin and Ethereum to some lesser-known altcoins.
-The available deposit methods include POLi, PayID, BPAY, cash, or direct deposit.
+The available deposit methods include POLi, PayID, BPAY, cash, or direct deposit / bank transfer.

-The only drawback of the platform is incurring slightly higher fees than the industry average.
-The fees for buying, selling, and trading cryptocurrencies is 1%.
+The only drawback of the platform is that it’s not the cheapest cryptocurrency exchange around, incurring slightly higher fees than the industry average.
+The transaction fees for buying, selling, and trading cryptocurrencies is 1%.
 The same fee applies to stop-loss, buy stop, and buy limit orders.

 Moreover, to register for an account, you need to provide the exchange with a photo of a government-issued ID and a scanned copy of a utility bill in order to prove your address.
 CoinSpot is renowned for their impeccable customer service thanks to their team’s high responsiveness to customer queries.